emreisler/weld-java/README.md

 The application has couple open issues.
 Not released.

-***Please update fxml path in Main.java:17 and database.dp path in ConnectToDatabase.java:25 before compiling if you would use to source code.***
+***Please update fxml path in Main.java:17 and database.dp path in ConnectToDatabase.java:25 before compiling if you would use source code.***

 #Libraries
 EasyModbusJava.jar